-This chapter provides a quick setup checklist to get your SuperServer 6028R-TR/TRT up and running.
+This chapter provides a quick setup checklist to get your SuperServer 5028R-WR up and running.
 Following these steps in the order given should enable you to have the system operational within a minimum amount of time.
-This quick setup assumes that your system has come to you with the processors and memory pre-installed.
-If your system is not already fully integrated with a serverboard, processors, system memory etc., please turn to the chapter or section noted in each step for details on installing specific components.
+This quick setup assumes that your system has come to you with the processors and memory preinstalled.
+If your system is not already fully integrated with such components, please turn to the chapter or section noted in each step for details.